 Shareholder disputes may arise if a director or shareholder of a closely held corporation breaches his or her fiduciary duties.
 For example, a director who fails to disclose his or her financial interest in a company transaction may be found to have engaged in self-dealing and breached a duty of loyalty.
 Shareholder disputes may also occur if the board fails to comply with state or federal laws or the corporation’s charter and bylaws, which may provide rules regarding the distribution of dividends, sale of shares, and acquisition of shares.
 An attorney can advise as to whether a wrongful action has occurred and provide recommendations for resolving the dispute.Enlist an Indianapolis Lawyer for a Shareholder Dispute

-Indianapolis shareholder dispute attorney Michael J. Adler advises companies, owners, and shareholders in a wide range of business matters, including partnership disputes, commercial torts, breaches of contract, and more.
+Indianapolis attorney Michael J. Adler advises companies, owners, and shareholders in a wide range of business matters, including partnership disputes, commercial torts, breaches of contract, and more.
 Mr. Adler is an active participant in the legal community, serving as a Vigo County Trial Deputy Prosecutor and as a member of the Indianapolis Bar Association and Indiana Trial Lawyers Association.
 He has assisted businesses and individuals in Indianapolis, Carmel, Westfield, Fishers, Zionsville, Greenwood, and other communities across Boone, Marion, Hamilton, Johnson, and Vigo Counties.
-Call Adler Law LLC at 317-635-7880 or contact us online for a free consultation with a commercial law attorney.
+Call Adler Law LLC at 317-635-7880 or contact us online for a free consultation with a shareholder litigation lawyer in Indianapolis.